rowlandcoping/smokingbuns/README.md

 - From the forked repository select 'Settings'
 - From the settings page select 'Pages' from the 'Code and automation' section of the left menu.
 - Select 'deploy from a branch' from the 'source menu' and then select the 'main' branch of the forked repo, along with 'root' as the folder.
 - Press save.
-The site will now be deplyed from your own forked repository!
+The site will now be deployed from your own forked repository!

 2:  Using source files